Skip to content

 Now that you know the basics, let’s level up your pivot table game.
 One handy trick is using “Calculated Fields.”
 Lets say you want to calculate profit margin.
 You can add a calculated field that subtracts the cost from the revenue and divides it by the revenue.
 Boom!
 Another useful feature is “Slicers.”
 Slicers are like visual filters that make it easy to drill down into specific subsets of your data.
 Imagine you’re looking at sales data and want to quickly see the sales for a particular product category.
 Slicers make it a breeze.
 Also, dont forget about formatting!
 Excel’s default pivot table styles can be a bit bland.
 Take a few minutes to jazz them up with colors, borders, and number formats to make your reports easier to read and more visually appealing.
 Also, remember to refresh your pivot table after your original data is updated.
 Don’t be shy to explore and experiment with different layouts, fields, and calculations.
 These are excellent methods to create great data visual.

-See also Financial Model Template
+See also Financial Statements Template

 Images References :